osilander/bacterial-genomics-intro/ngs-mapping/index.rst

 Before we start
 ---------------

-Lets see what our directory structure looks like so far:
+Lets see what our directory structure looks like so far.

 .. code:: bash

           tree -L 2

           # if we have used snakemake the structure
           # should look similar to below
           # with a data and results folder, and in the